OpenSourceBrain/NWBShowcase/README.md

 ## 6) More datasets to convert

 There are a list of potentially interesting datasets [here](https://github.com/OpenSourceBrain/NWBShowcase/issues) containing publicly available experimental data which could be converted to NWB format.
-Suggestions welcome!!
+**Suggestions for more are welcome!!**

 [![Build Status](https://travis-ci.org/OpenSourceBrain/NWBShowcase.svg?branch=master)](https://travis-ci.org/OpenSourceBrain/NWBShowcase)